Fidelity or Fealty, that is the question

 Here now comes the big question: what should I pick between Fealty or Fealty?
 I can’t really say either one is better than the other, however most users will be able to easily figure out which one will fit for you.
 If you prefer an airy, mildly flat sound signature, go for Fidelity.
 If you’re more into liveliness and bass, go for Fealty.
 In case for those who own the Dream and considering about getting either one, I recommend Fealty – since the Dream takes a similar sound signature as the Fidelity.
 Fealty will be a good choice for those who are looking for a musical version of the Dream.

-Thanks to DITA Audio for providing the Twins in exchange of an honest impression/feedback.
+Thanks to DITA Audio for providing the Twins in exchange for an honest impression/feedback.

 The Dream was previously purchased by myself.